KuzneY2K/fs-journal/notes/10-vue.md

 event.target.reset() <= clears form the old way

 Pages vs Component, Pages are defined within the router.
+Other than that, theres really no big difference.